Buying Property As A Student: Can You Get A Home Loan In College Or Graduate School?

 - You’re more prone to market fluctuations if you’re only in the home for a short period of time.
 History has proven that the housing values tend to go up at a fairly predictable rate over the course of a long period.
 But that doesn’t mean the real estate sector is immune to near-term fluctuations.
 You don’t want to end up in a situation where you have to sell because you need to move in the middle of a down market.
 College students are more likely to need to move.

-- Finally, you don’t necessarily have income stability with the jobs you can get in college, particularly if it’s something like a temporary internship.
+- Finally, you don’t necessarily have income stability.
+Given the jobs you can get in college – particularly if it’s something like a temporary internship – you may often find yourself between jobs.
+These potential interruptions in your income are something to consider when you’re thinking about committing to a monthly mortgage payment.

-It’s a ton of responsibility to own a home.
+Homeownership comes with a ton of responsibility.
 Even if you’re just living on your own, a mortgage represents a relatively large monthly payment that you need to be sure you can make.
-If you’re the landlord, the maintenance responsibilities and tracking down rent can be time-consuming and can hit your pocketbook.
+If you’re also the landlord, the maintenance responsibilities and tracking down rent from roommates can be time-consuming and can hit your pocketbook.

 Tips For Acing Your Mortgage Application

-Knowing all the pros and cons of buying a home while in college, there are things you can do to mitigate some of the hurdles faced by college students in affording a purchase as big as a home.
-Let’s run through them.
+Now that we’ve examined all the pros and cons of buying a home while in college, let’s run through some actions you can take to mitigate some of the hurdles faced by college students when trying to afford a purchase as big as a home.

 Don't Disqualify Yourself If You Have Student Loans